Super Bowl Sunday: When and what time to watch

 Dr. Dre was a supporter and collaborator to the four other artists.
 Dr. Dre is also a Rock and Rall Hall of Fame Inductee.
 He was inducted in 2016 with N.W.A.

-The five artists have a combined 43 Grammys and 22 No. 1 Billboard albums.
+The 5 artists have a combined 43 Grammys and 22 No. 1 Billboard albums.

 You can watch the halftime show preview here.